‘Shahs Of Sunset’ GG Ends Marriage Of One Month

-Last season on Shahs of Sunset, GG seemed to be melting down, and pushing her friends and other cast members away, says the Inquisitr.
-GG, who has been struggling with a Rheumatoid Arthritis diagnosis, had started drinking more heavily than usual, and acting out, picking fights with her former friends.
-GG and Reza in particular, were at odds for most of the season, mainly because GG spread rumors that Reza, who was newly married himself, had been cheating on his husband, Adam.
+Last season on Shahs of Sunset, GG seemed to be melting down and pushing her friends and other cast members away, says the Inquisitr.
+GG, who has been struggling with a rheumatoid arthritis diagnosis, had started drinking more heavily than usual and acting out, picking fights with her former friends.
+GG and Reza in particular were at odds for most of the season, mainly because GG spread rumors that Reza, who was newly married himself, had been cheating on his husband, Adam.

 Shahs of Sunset’s Golnesa “GG” Gharachedaghi Is Ending Her One-Month… https://t.co/ted65wyMji #Indilens #India